awkwardAndroid/OpenSettingsDevices/README.md

 from ctypes import *
 ```

 The program needs hex codes to know what keys to work with and after a bit of googling and trying to figure out the right codes, I got frustrated and downloaded a program to get the hex codes directly.
-The program I used is called "KeyboardStateView".
-Just google the program name or use this link https://www.nirsoft.net/utils/keyboard_state_view.html
+The program I used is called "KeyboardStateView".<br> Just google the program name or use this link https://www.nirsoft.net/utils/keyboard_state_view.html <br>

-Also what made my search a bit harder is that I have a finnish/swedish keyboard.
-So if you have a different keyboard layout, you need to change some keys.
+Also what made my search a bit harder is that I have a finnish/swedish keyboard.<br> So if you have a different keyboard layout, you need to change some keys.
 (the character keys should be the same)
 ```
 class Key: